 The VN embedding re-optimization problem seeks to find a feasible sequence of re-configuration actions applied on the VN embeddings such that the resulting embeddings of the VNs optimize (i.e., maximize or minimize) a certain objective function.
 In our problem, the objective is to minimize networkwide RMSF metric presented in (1).
-This metric leverages RMSF values of each EON link computed using (2), which is the most comprehensive fragmentation metric [15].
-We assume VNode mapping to remain unchanged during the reoptimization process (typical assumption in optical network virtualization [27]).
-An important question regarding proactive defragmentation is when to start the re-optimization process that is a problem of its own [22] and out of scope of this paper.
-In this work, we assume that re-optimization is triggered pro-actively in a periodic manner, or when specific thresholds are exceeded (e.g., fragmentation is high).
+This metric leverages RMSF values of each EON link computed using (2), which is the most comprehensive fragmentation metric [18].
+We assume VNode mapping to remain unchanged during the reoptimization process (typical assumption in optical network virtualization [35]).